-- · Authorities have announced a sector deal confirming 10 GW offshore wind target towards 2030 and 30-45 GW by 2040 - · Bids submitted in first round auction in Japan in Choshi with TEPCO and in Noshiro and Yurihonjo with JWD/EURUS.
-Award expected in Q4 2021 - 11 areas designated as potentially suitable for development of offshore wind for 2nd round onwards with a capacity of approx. 7 GW among these, four areas (three in West Coast and one in Kyusyu (southwest)) have been selected as promising for the 2nd round of promotional zones
+- Authorities have announced their 1st Offshore Wind Vision confirming 10 GW offshore wind target towards 2030 and 30-45 GW by 2040 - · Bids submitted in first round auction in Japan in Choshi with TEPCO and in Noshiro and Yurihonjo with JWD/EURUS.
+Award expected around end 2021 - 11 areas designated as potentially suitable for development of offshore wind for 2nd round onwards with a capacity of approx. 7 GW among these, four areas (three in West Coast and one in Kyusyu (southwest)) have been selected as promising for the 2nd round of promotional zones